suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 ### Introduction

 In the fund, the fund owner will use the ether of the investors to buy different tokens spreading the risk.
-He can decided which ones to buy and which ones need to be sold.
+He can decide which ones to shall be buyed and which ones need to be sold.
 The Olympus Fund proposes really simple interface to allow the investor to buy and sell different tokens in a single transaction.

-Initialize a fund already created with the newxt code.
+Initialize a fund already created with the newt code.

 ```javascript
 const Web3 = require("web3");